Topplehawk/i3wm-gruvbox-rice/README.md

 ### OS = ENDEAVOR OS

-EndeavorOS is basicaly just a preconfigured arch so you dont have to set up things like bluetooth and wifi. you can use whatever os you like though as long as you use i3wm https://endeavouros.com
+EndeavorOS is basicaly just a preconfigured arch so you dont have to set up things like bluetooth and wifi. you can use whatever os you like though as long as you use i3wm https://endeavouros.com i3 uses differant keybinds than other wondow managers and desktop interfaces.
+This means that theres a bit of a learning curve.

 ### BACKGROUND